shuban-789/maglev/README.md

 # Maglev [![Go Report Card](https://goreportcard.com/badge/github.com/shuban-789/maglev)](https://goreportcard.com/report/github.com/shuban-789/maglev)

-Maglev (`maglev`) is a versatile remote connection Swiss Army Knife programmed in Go.
+Programmed with Go, Maglev (`maglev`) is a versatile remote connection Swiss Army Knife with a rich user interface.
 Maglev can currently successfully act as a client and a listener, accept the transfer of commands as payload, and support TLS connections.
 Right now, `maglev` is still in development for additional features concerning remote access.

 # Usage
 ```